ProgrammerAL/Presentations-2024/update-conference-prague-2024/presentation.md

 - IaC with your choice of programming language*
   - C# FTW!
 - 3rd Party tool
-  - Has own pricing, generaous free tier
+  - Has own pricing, generaous free offering
 - API very similar to cloud specific API

 ---